Yingjia-Wan/BERT-predict-crosslingual-human-attention/README.md

 # L2-English-eyetracking-data-in-predicting-human-processing
-This project contains the code for the paper "Cross-lingual Comparison of Human and Model Relative Word Importance"
+This project contains the code for the 4k essay by Mphil student Yingjia Wan, Department of Theoretical and Applied Linguistics, University of Cambridge.

+### Acknowledgements
+A large part of the code base of https://github.com/beinborn/relative_importance has been re-purposed for this project.
+The codes for multilingual data_extractor and analysis are based on https://github.com/felixhultin/cross_lingual_relative_importance.
+Necessary modifications of corpus data and scripts are recorded at Debugging History.
+Alexander Koplenig wrote the `mixed-effects/lmm.do` file.

 ### 1 Running the experiments